open-learning-exchange/open-learning-exchange.github.io/pages/simpleinstall.md

 ###Creating .bat file
 * You can create .bat file by addding some commands in any editor like notpad or notepad++.
-* Save file with .bat extension.It will create executable file
+* Save file with .bat extension.
+It will create executable file
 * you need to learn and research different DOS commands which help us to simplifies the process of installation and achieve our objective.

 ###Script should perform following functionality: